openKolibri/klais-16/readme.md

 ![config-back]

-##### Programing
+##### Programming
 The four labeled pads near the top of the module are for programming.
 The STM8S uses a `SWIM` programming interface.
 The `4 mm` round pads are used to install the initial firmware and can be used for firmware updates or custom firmware if needed.
 The power pins are connected to the power rails, so they can also be used as power input or outputs.

 ![config-pgrm]

 ##### Dataflow
 The five pads on each side are the connections that provide the data, as well as power rails, from one board to another.
 For basic funcitonality, lining up the boards and soldering the top three pads (`GND`, `TX/RX`, and `+5V`) is all that is needed, although soldering all five will provide more power rails and cause no issues.

 ![config-dataflow]